 Many people lease apartments in their name and then look for a roommate as a way to reduce costs.
 Finding a roommate who already has a home can be a great option for students in need of housing.
 You can move into an apartment you couldn’t otherwise afford and split the expenses with another person.

-Subletting occurs when a tenant rents out to another person the property that’s being leased to them.
+Subletting occurs when a tenant rents out the property that’s being leased to them to another person.
 If you sublet someone’s apartment, you make payments directly to the original lessee, not to the landlord.

 For students, subletting can be a smart choice.
 People who sublet their apartments are often more flexible than traditional landlords when it comes to income requirements.
 And subleases are usually for less than 12 months, so they might be more compatible with the school year.